bayesways/bayes-sem/README.md

 To save storage space you can remove old pickled files with

     find . type f -name '*.p' -delete

-## (Results - OLD):

-* To run the experiment of Muthen data `run_muthen_exp1.py`.
-Usually we run this on the server, collect the results and visualize them locally with `1.1.Muthen-women` or `1.2.Muthen-men`.

-* Compared the PPP values using `model-results.py` of model 1 and model 2.

-* Compared the kfold-PPP values using `kfold_results.py` of model 1 and model 2 as it compares to model 0.

-* The results of experiment of replacing 10% is in notebooks `2.1.Muthen-women-experiment` and `2.2.Muthen-men-experiment` but are outdated now, as we have not run them using the latest models.

 ## To Do